It’s creatine monohydrate.

 A pH buffer, such as hydrochloric acid or carbonic acid, is then typically used to balance the solution.

-The vast majority of scientific research on creatine performance has focused on creatine monohydrate.
+The vast majority of scientific research on creatine has focused on the monohydrate form.

 Monohydrate is the least expensive form of creatine and has the best bioavailability.